The FBI has built a massive network of spies to prevent another domestic attack. But are they busting terrorist plots—or leading them?

 For this project, Mother Jones partnered with the University of California-Berkeley’s Investigative Reporting Program , headed by Lowell Bergman, where Trevor Aaronson was an investigative fellow.
 The Fund for Investigative Journalism also provided support for Aaronson’s reporting.
 Lauren Ellis and Hamed Aleaziz contributed additional research.

-Posted by Veterans Today on October 12, 2011, With 0 Reads, Filed under 9/11, Life, Of Interest.
+Posted by GPD on October 12, 2011, With 5685 Reads Filed under 9/11, Life, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.